rschmehl/awesco.eu/content/awe-explained/index.md

 Because all electrical equipment is on the ground and the wing is bridled, its weight is relatively low such that the system can start operating at a wind speed as low as 2 m/s.

-A nominal power of 100 kW is also the development target of TU Delft startup company Kitepower, which uses a flexible membrane wing that is controlled by a suspended, remote-controlled cable robot.
-This single-tether system configuration is illustrated in the following.
+A nominal power of 100 kW is also the development target of TU Delft startup company Kitepower, which uses a [flexible membrane wing](https://www.kitepower.nl/media/Kitepower%20Demonstratie%20-%2008-05-2019%20-%20Unmanned%20Valley%20Valkenburg.mp4) that is controlled by a suspended, remote-controlled cable robot.
+This single-tether system configuration is illustrated in the following (the photographic visualization of the pumping cycle corresponds to the computed flight trajectory illustrated [above](#pumping-cycle)).

 {{< gallery album="Kitepower" height="85px" >}}

 The Leading Edge Inflatable (LEI) tube kite uses additional structural reinforcements to increase the maximum aerodynamic loading and lifetime of the wing.[^27]
 [^27]: Johannes Oehler, Roland Schmehl: "Aerodynamic characterization of a soft kite by in situ flow measurement".
 Wind Energy Science, Vol. 4, pp. 1-21, 2019. {{< doi_button doi="10.5194/wes-4-1-2019" >}}
-Other than the concepts of Makani and Ampyx Power that aim at utility-scale electricity generation in offshore environments, the use of a lightweight flexible membrane wing allows for high mobility and rapid deployment which can be important characteristics for certain market segments.
+While the concepts of Makani and Ampyx Power aim at utility-scale electricity generation in offshore environments, the use of a lightweight flexible wings can be a decisive criterion for market segments in which high mobility, rapid deployment and low costs are crucial.

+However, these are only 4 specific implementations of a diverse field of explored AWE concepts described by the classification scheme shown [above](#presently-pursued-concepts).
+Some alternative projects by <a data-fancybox href="https://www.youtube.com/watch?v=vfBceLa3pvQ">Kitemill</a>, <a data-fancybox href="https://www.youtube.com/watch?v=d66udNrnMnU">TwingTec</a>, [KiteX](https://www.tv2lorry.dk/sondagsmagasinet/klimakamp-og-kloge-hoveder), [Bladetips](http://bladetipsenergy.com/en/home/) and [Windswept](https://windswept-and-interesting.co.uk/) are shown in the following.

 {{< gallery album="Projects" height="85px" >}}

+## Conclusions

+Over the last 10 years, AWE has developed from a pool of conceptual ideas and some first small-scale experiments into a vibrant field of research and development, producing an array of technology demonstrators ranging up to power outputs of several hundred kilowatts.
+Strong industrial leadership has been confirmed by the recent EU-commissioned study.[^19] Several critical technical challenges have been mastered, such as automatic energy harvesting, reliable sensors and state estimation, as well as developing tethered aircraft and kites for aerodynamic load cycles that are far more demanding than those for conventional aircraft and paragliders.
+Remaining critical challenges are the full automation of the operation, including launching and landing, operational reliability and durable and lightweight flexible materials that can sustain a large number of load cycles.

+But despite the technical achievements the economic potential of AWE has not yet been validated.
+None of the demonstrators has yet been operated for several weeks or months in a relevant wind environment.
+While the computer models to predict the power production have reached a high level of confidence, the actual uptime of demonstrators is still very limited.
+This can be explained by the fact that a flying object tethered to a ground station is a rather complex piece of technology, with many potential sources of failures affecting the overall reliability of the system.
+And when a component does not work as it should, the AWE system can not just be stopped in mid air.[^27]
+[^27]: Moritz Diehl: "Airborne Wind Energy: Basic Concepts and Physical Foundations".
+In: Uwe Ahrens, Moritz Diehl, Roland Schmehl (Eds.)
+"Airborne Wind Energy", Green Energy and Technology, Springer Berlin Heidelberg, pp. 3-22, 2013. {{< doi_button doi="10.1007/978-3-642-39965-7_1" >}}{{< pdf_button url="Diehl2013.pdf" >}}